Amsonia, blue star: planting and care

 A word from our expert

-Amsonia sometimes called “Blue Amsonia” or “blue star”, is an attractive perennial with generous star-shaped blue flowering as exemplified by the magnificent cultivar ‘Blue Ice’.
-With a light foliage that often takes lovely yellow tones in autumn, it will add lightness and charm to the garden.
+Amsonia is sometimes called “blue amsonia” or “blue star” and is an attractive perennial with generous star-shaped blue flowering exemplified by the magnificent cultivar ‘Blue Ice’.
+With delicate foliage that often takes beautiful golden tones in autumn, it will bring plenty of lightness and charm to the garden.

-In the garden, you will appreciate Amsonia hubrichtii with its very fine foliage taking golden hues in autumn, Amsonia orientalis with its small blue-violet flowers, Amsonia tabernaemontana and its variety Var. salicifolia with willow-like leaves, Amsonia ciliata or Amsonia illustris with pale steel-blue flowers.
+In the garden, you will appreciate Amsonia hubrichtii with its very fine foliage often taking golden tones in autumn, Amsonia orientalis with delicate blue-violet flowers, Amsonia tabernaemontana and its Var. salicifolia with willow-like leaves, Amsonie ciliata or Amsonia illustris with steel-pale blue flowers.

 This graceful plant is easy to grow in full sun or partial shade, in any good garden soil provided it is not too dry in summer.

-It is very hardy, rarely troubled by disease and deserves a place in natural, wild gardens, or romantic gardens!
+It is very hardy, never troubled by disease and deserves its place in the natural, wild, or romantic gardens!

 Description and botany